MONTGOMERY COUNTY PUBLIC SCHOOLS

 The following individuals have been appointed to serve on the Advisory Committee until June 30, 2026.

-For the 2026–2027 school year, the Committee will focus on the upcoming elementary boundary study and the development of a comprehensive communication and engagement plan.
-Members will collaborate closely with district leaders to help enhance transparency, foster meaningful dialogue, and support effective outreach across the community.
+For the 2026–2027 school year, the Committee will focus on the upcoming elementary boundary study and the development of a comprehensive communication and engagement plan for MCPS and the Board of Education.
+Members will work closely with district leaders and provide valuable student perspectives on issues affecting the school community.

 The Committee convenes at least four times annually, with additional meetings scheduled as needed.
 Members serve as volunteers for one-year terms.
 Natalie Zimmerman serves as the Committee’s standing Board representative.